Make Tuition Deferment Work for You

 Does your employer make you wait until the end of the semester to reimburse you for course work?
 Don’t raid your secret stash or dig through your couch cushions to make your payments.
 And certainly, don’t give up on pursuing your degree.
 Paying tuition costs up front can be difficult in the current economy, but it shouldn’t stop you from taking advantage of employer education programs.
 Alvernia University can help.
-If you find yourself in this situation, contact the Office of Student Accounts for information on tuition deferment for graduate and continuing studies students who have an employer reimbursement program.
-The program allows Alvernia students to postpone payment for classes until employers reimburse them at the end of each semester.
+If you find yourself in this situation, contact the Office of Student Financial Services for information on tuition deferment for graduate and continuing studies students who have an employer reimbursement program.
+The program allows Alvernia students to postpone payment for classes for up to 60 days after the end of the semester while waiting for employer to reimburse them at the end of each semester.

 How does tuition deferment work?

-Alvernia University allows you to delay payment of your current term bill.
-This gives most employees enough time to receive their tuition reimbursement from their employers, and then pay their current term bill with the reimbursed funds.
+Alvernia University allows you to delay payment of your current term bill for up to 60 days after the end of the semester.
+This gives employees enough time to request and receive their tuition reimbursement from their employers, and then pay their current term bill with the reimbursed funds.
 Importantly, the employee, not the employer, is ultimately responsible for all financial obligations to the University.

 When is the sign-up deadline for tuition deferment?

 A new form must be authorized by your employer and submitted in advance of each semester.
-Students should submit the Tuition Deferment Form at least one week prior to the start of the upcoming semester, or upon registration, in order to avoid being assessed a $100 late fee.
-Forms can be submitted in person, via fax (610.796.8425), or emailed to the Office of Student Financial Services at firstname.lastname@example.org.
+Students should submit the Tuition Deferment Form no later than ten (10) days before the start of the upcoming semester, or at the time of course registration, in order to avoid being assessed a $120 late fee.
+Forms can be submitted in person, via fax (610.796.8336), or emailed to the Office of Student Financial Services at email@example.com.

 Is there a charge for participating in this plan?